Ramonlobo633/Ramonlobo633/README.md

 <h1 align="center">Hi 👋, I'm Ramon Lobo</h1>
 <h3 align="justify">Computer Science student at Federal Unversity of Ceará (Universidade Federal do Ceará).
-Today, I am in a intership at Farmácias Pague Menos, working with RPA developer, using Python and many others technologies :), and with API development and maintenance for Business Process Management Suite.
-I want to learn from this reality, passing the turing test, expanding my universe and, when possible, swimming in data lakes.</h3>
+Today, I am in a Developer Analyst at Farmácias Pague Menos, working with RPA developer, using Python and many others technologies :), and with API development and maintenance for Business Process Management Suite.
+I want to learn from this reality, passing the turing test and expanding my universe.</h3>

 - 🔭 I’m currently working on [Farmácias Pague Menos](https://www.paguemenos.com.br/)